OfficeDev/office-js-docs-pr/docs/testing/debug-add-ins-using-f12-tools-ie.md

 ## Debug a dialog in an add-in

 If your add-in uses the Office Dialog API, the dialog runs in a separate process from the task pane (if any) and the tools must attach to that process.
+Follow these steps.

-Run the add-in and the tools.
-Open the dialog and then choose the **Refresh** button in the tools.
+1. Run the add-in and the tools.
+1. Open the dialog and then select the **Refresh** button in the tools.
 The dialog process is shown.
 Its name is the file name of the file that is open in the dialog.
-Select the process to open it and debug just as described in the section [Debug a task pane add-in using the F12 tools](#debug-a-task-pane-add-in-using-the-f12-tools).
+1. Select the process to open it and debug just as described in the section [Debug a task pane add-in using the F12 tools](#debug-a-task-pane-add-in-using-the-f12-tools).

 ## Install a version of Office that uses Internet Explorer